luka-balantic/arabic-numbers-to-roman-numerals/README.md

-# Arabic roman numerals
+# Arabic to Roman numerals converter
-A script that converts arabic roman numerals
+A script that converts Arabic to Roman numerals

-### Prepare project
+### Initialise project
 Run `npm install`

 ### Run eslint